openjdk/jextract/README.md

 #### Filtering symbols

 The `jextract` tool includes several customization options.
-Users can select what in which package the generated code should be emitted, and what the name of the main extracted class should be.
+Users can select in which package the generated code should be emitted, and what the name of the main extracted class should be.
 To allow for symbol filtering, `jextract` can generate a *dump* of all the symbols encountered in an header file; this dump can be manipulated, and then used as an argument file (using the `@argfile` syntax also available in other JDK tools) to e.g. generate bindings only for a *subset* of symbols seen by `jextract`.
 For instance, if we run `jextract` with as follows:

 ```
 jextract --dump-includes=includes.txt point.h